-Essentially, any income tax debt less than three years old is a priority debt that must be repaid in full during the 13.
+Essentially, any income tax debt less than three years old is a priority debt that must be repaid in full during Chapter 13.
 Your goal is to turn priority debts and secured debts into dischargeable unsecured debt.
 This turns debts that can’t be discharged or which have to be repaid into debts that don’t have to be fully repaid.

 If your plan pays a high enough percentage, a judge may not review your plan.
-As of June 2020, two of our judges in the Western District will not review the plan if the plan repays over 50%.
-The other judge does not normally review the plan if it repays over 70%.
+As of June 2021, two of our judges in the Western District will not review the plan if the plan repays over 70%.
+The other judge does not normally review the plan if it repays over 50%.
 If a plan repays 100% with interest, a debtor has protected any comaker.

 ⎆ Making a Chapter 13 plan affordable.

 Often a debtor’s budget does not have an auto payment.
 Because there is no auto payment the plan payment may be higher.
 I often have to point out it is far better to have a new car payment of 500 and a 300 dollar Chapter 13 plan payment than it is to have no car to get to work, and an 800 dollar Chapter 13 plan payment to repay credit cards.
 I can not ethically advise someone to go buy a car on credit just before filing.
 But I can advise him how he can’t get to work without a car and needs one.

 ⎆ Special budget considerations in Chapter 13.

 One of our judges looks at the telecommunications expense and expects it to be below 5% of your net income.
 The telecommunications expense is the combined cell phone internet and cable expense.
 Some families are losing cars and homes because the communications expense is as high as a car or home mortgage.
-It is illogical to lose a home or auto because of an expense for something which did not even exist as an average household want or necessity 25 years ago.
+It is illogical to lose a home or auto because of an expense for something which did not even exist as an average household necessity 25 years ago.

-3. You are facing foreclosure and want to keep the home.
+- You are facing foreclosure and want to keep the home.